- Fonts missing from OSM Promotional Leaflets

 X1A (2001) format, and this is a good example of why that is his preferred file-format.

-The original printer still has not provided a quote, but 3 other printers have responded with quotes up to twice what Andy said his London-based printer charged.
+The original printer still has not provided a quote, but 3 other printers have responded with quotes up to twice what Andy said his Germany-based printer charged.
 Yikes.
 Two printers have independently said that they want a PDF with a 3mm bleed for this kind of job, and that is what the newly-uploaded PDFs have.
 They also contain all embedded fonts, so should be print-ready.